shengyang93/shengyang93.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently the Founder and Head of NIO AI Research, working closely with [Prof. Shaoqing Ren](https://shaoqingren.com/) on the cutting-edge autonomous driving architectures and algorithms.
+I am currently the Founding Director and Principal Researcher of NIO AI Research, working closely with [Prof. Shaoqing Ren](https://shaoqingren.com/) on the cutting-edge autonomous driving architectures and algorithms.

 Before joining NIO, I served as a Director of the Alibaba Autonomous Driving Lab, where I was responsible for the overall algorithmic architecture, perception, generative reconstruction, and SLAM.
 Sponsored by [CaiNiao CTO Qiang Li](https://www.linkedin.com/in/qiang-li-37196013), I successfully launched the Robovan project, with all L4 unmanned vehicles equipped with our RTMap solution, resulting in millions of successful deliveries for customers.

 I completed my Ph.D. at the [Graphics and Geometric Computing Group](https://cg.cs.tsinghua.edu.cn/), Tsinghua University, advised by [Prof. Shi-Min Hu](https://cg.cs.tsinghua.edu.cn/prof_hu.htm).
 Earlier, I obtained my bachelor’s degree in Computer Science from Wuhan University, ranking first in our grade.

-> 🍀 We are hiring talented young eager eyes and passionate research interns to collaborate with. [[Campus Link]](https://nio.jobs.feishu.cn/referral/campus/position/detail/?token=MjsxNzYzMTIyMzY5NTkzOzczOTk0MzEyOTU1ODEwNDQ3Mzk7NzU3MjUzNzQxMzI1Nzk1NTYyNTsxLzE)
+> 🍀 I am pleased to serve and cooperate with full-time researchers and passionate research interns.
+Feel free to contact us: [[Campus Link]](https://nio.jobs.feishu.cn/referral/campus/position/detail/?token=MjsxNzYzMTIyMzY5NTkzOzczOTk0MzEyOTU1ODEwNDQ3Mzk7NzU3MjUzNzQxMzI1Nzk1NTYyNTsxLzE)